top of page

 IMG_7616_edited.jpg

 Maximilian is a native of the Kansas City Metro area.
-Youth and prevention programs are passions of his and he dedicates a majority of his time to such programs.
-He himself was a troubled youth who ended up in the juvenile justice system in his adolescence.
-Coming from a background of drugs and gang activities, system involvement was inevitable.
-While Max was incarcerated, his cousin was killed in drive-by shooting.
+Youth and prevention programs are his passions, and he dedicates most of his time to such programs.
+In his adolescence, he was a troubled youth who ended up in the juvenile justice system.
+System involvement was inevitable, coming from his background of drugs and gang activities.
+While Max was incarcerated, his cousin was killed in a drive-by shooting.
 This incident helped initiate his reform.
-He opened up to the opportunities provided; through the help of mentoring and the realization of his own self-value, he began working to reform his life.
+He opened up to the opportunities provided; through the help of mentoring and the realization of his intrinsic value, he began working to reform his life.
 While working on his education and participating in activities that allowed him to help his fellow inmates, Max developed a passion for helping those like him.

-In addition to serving on the KAG’s Youth Committee, Max also serves as the Chairman of the KAG's Membership Committee, on the KAG’s Executive Committee, and on the KAG's DMC/RED Committee (Disproportionate Minority Contact/Racial and Ethnic Disparities).
-He is also serves as a Kansas Secretary of State Appointee to the Juvenile Justice Oversight Committee.
-Nationally he is a member of the Coalition for Juvenile Justice and locally he is involved as a member of the Advisory Board of the Boys and Girls Club of Greater Kansas City, as a Board Member of P.A.C.E.S., as a Board Member of Keys For Networking and as a mentor to youth in his community.
+In addition to serving on the KAG’s Youth Committee, Max also serves as the Chairman of the KAG's Membership Committee, the KAG’s Executive Committee, and the KAG's DMC/RED Committee (Disproportionate Minority Contact/Racial and Ethnic Disparities).
+He is also a Kansas Secretary of State Appointee to the Juvenile Justice Oversight Committee.
+Nationally, he is a member of the Coalition for Juvenile Justice.
+Locally, he is involved as a member of the Advisory Board of the Boys and Girls Club of Greater Kansas City, a Board Member of P.A.C.E.S., a Board Member of Keys For Networking, and a mentor to youth in his community.

 Parent and Family Support Coordinator